marcosdellavecchia/node-todo-app/README.md

 - ```add [task description] [deadline]```: Add a new task.
 - ```toggle [task index]```: Switch the current state of a registered task.
 - ```clear```: Removes all tasks from the tasks.json file.

+##Credits:
+This software was created as a Node JS project during the Full Stack Node course at Digital House programming school.